KratosMultiphysics/Kratos/applications/GeoMechanicsApplication/tests/C-Phi_reduction_process/README.md

 # $c-\phi$ reduction process

 $c-\phi$ reduction process is tested here.
 This test allows one to perform a real 2D computation.
-However, the end time is decreased and tollerances are increased to perform just a few steps.
+However, the end time is decreased and tolerances are increased to perform just a few steps.
 This is done to have enough data to verify the implemented process and do not over-spend CPU resources.

 ## Setup